-Look to trade with Xerath when his W or E is on cooldown.
-When he doesn’t have either of these abilities, he is incredibly vulnerable.
-Mix this with his low mobility- he is easy pickings for any would-be aggressor.
+Trade with Xerath when his W or E is on cooldown.
+When he doesn’t have either of these abilities, he is vulnerable to attack.

 Do not let Xerath poke you down before a team fight occurs.
 Xerath’s goal is to delay a team fight for as long as possible while he pokes with his Q and W. Don’t let him do this by engaging as soon as you can.

 Xerath will try to stay in the backline- probably behind the ADC.
 In a team fight, try to flank and take him down at the start.
 This will make it easier for your team to win the team fight as he would not be able to poke you down.